tinyheero/BICG-2016/snvs/content/lab.md

 Now we will try another mutation caller called MutationSeq.
 MutationSeq uses supervised learning (random forest) to classify each mutation as true or artifact.
 The training set consists of over 1000 known true and positive mutations validated by deep SNV sequencing.
 The trained model is provided with the MutationSeq package, but must be provided on the command line using the `model:` argument.

-Running MutationSeq is a a one step process.
+Running MutationSeq is a one step process.

 ```
 mkdir -p results/mutationseq